JAGrenier/Capstone_FE/README.md

 ### Auth
 ![Login, Logout, Signup](./GifsForReadMe/SignIn.gif)
 <br>
 The application first directs users to a sign in page.
-This was created using material Ui.
-Signing out will direct users back to the sign in page, and there is a link on the sign in page to sign in as a new user.
+This page was designed using Material Ui and the aut is set up with Firebase Authentication.
+Signing out will direct users back to the sign in page, and there is a link on the sign in page directing to a form to sign in as a new user.
 <br>
 ### Embedded Map
 ![Map Features](./GifsForReadMe/MapFeatures.gif)
 <br>
 The Map has a zoom to my location feature as an autocomplete search box.
 The search box will zoom to the location selected and only returns results in the Denver area.
+The map is created using the Google Javascript Maps API and the autocomplete is using the Google Places API.
 <br>
 ### User Reviews
 ![ReviewFeature](./GifsForReadMe/Review.gif)